dotnet/designs/accepted/2022/FunctionPointers.md

     Type[]? parameterTypes)
 ```

 So custom modifiers, except for calling conventions, are not exposed or used by the native runtime.
 They are not necessary for the key scenario of passing or invoking a function pointer and would also interfere with equality and castability.
-If function pointers expose all custom modifiers, such as `ref\in` and the C++/CLI `const`, then equality and castability will be based on exact matches to that which is considered overly restrictive for runtime use and may break C++/CLI usage.
+If function pointers expose all custom modifiers, such as `out\in` and the C++/CLI `const`, then equality and castability will be based on exact matches to that which is considered overly restrictive for runtime use and may break C++/CLI usage.

 Instead custom modifiers will be returned by the managed libraries with no impact on the native runtime.